hasan8130/Facial-Recognition-Attendance-System/README.md

 ## Scope of the project:
-The main intention of this project is to solve the issues encountered in the old attendance system while reproducing a brand new innovative smart system that can provide convenience to the institution.

 For the initial development phase, i have divided the project into three modules.
-First, we experimented with some facial detection and recognition techniques discussed in research papers to study and find the best approach for our final model.
+First, I experimented with some facial detection and recognition techniques discussed in different research papers to study and find the best approach for our final model.

 In the second module, i developed the project using the Haar cascade technique for facial detection and LBPH for facial recognition.

 In the third module, i have used transfer learning to develop a more accurate model.

 The project presents a prototype of the main idea, which is to take real-time attendance using facial recognition.
 So currently, i have used the laptop's inbuilt camera, which can later be replaced with CCTV cameras and other camera modules.
-For the GUI, we have used Tkinter to make it easier for the user to go through the model while experimenting with the model.
+For the GUI, I have used Tkinter to make it easier for the user to test the model while experimenting.
-Apart from that, an excel sheet is created which shows the students attendance and is directly mailed to the respected faculty .
+Apart from that, an excel sheet is created automatically for the present day (which shows the students attendance) and is directly mailed to the respected faculty using YAGMAIL in python.

 ## GUI